grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 - Each k6 instance evaluates [Thresholds](/using-k6/thresholds) independently - excluding the results of the other k6 instances.
 If you want to disable the threshold execution, use [--no-thresholds](/using-k6/k6-options/reference#no-thresholds).
 - k6 reports the metrics individually for each instance.
 Depending on how you store the load test results, you'll have to aggregate some metrics to calculate them correctly.

-With the limitations mentioned above, we built a [Kubernetes operator](https://github.com/k6io/operator) to distribute the load of a k6 test across a **Kubernetes cluster**.
-Check out [this tutorial](https://k6.io/blog/running-distributed-tests-on-k8s/) for further instructions.
+With the limitations mentioned above, we built a [Kubernetes operator](https://github.com/grafana/k6-operator) to distribute the load of a k6 test across a **Kubernetes cluster**.
+For further instructions, check out [the running distributed k6 tests on Kubernetes tutorial](https://k6.io/blog/running-distributed-tests-on-k8s/).

 > The k6 goal is to support a native open-source solution for distributed execution.
 If you want to follow the progress, subscribe to the [distributed execution issue](https://github.com/grafana/k6/issues/140) on GitHub.